VFF Champions League

 The VFF Champions League, formerly known as the VFF National Super League and the VFF Bred Cup, is the national league of Vanuatu.

 The league is not fully professional.

 Format

-Since 2016, the PVFA, Port Vila Football Association does not take part in this competition anymore.
-Which means that the top teams from seven Vanuatu football associations compete in 3 groups and the top two from each advance to the final round.
-The winner of the final round qualifies for the OFC Champions League.
+The top teams from 8 Vanuatu football associations compete in 2 groups and the top two from each advance to the semifinals.
+The winner of the semis advances to the finals, where the winner qualifies for the OFC Champions League.